Last Updated on 09/02/2026

 Voting

-Where no poll is demanded, the results will be announced by the Common Cryer, concluding with, “God Save the King” at which point all Liverymen are expected to reply, “God Save the King”.
-The Lord Mayor and procession leave in the reverse order that they entered, after which everyone else may leave.
-The Sheriffs-Elect do not take up their new roles until late September, when they formally take office in the Admission of Sheriffs ceremony.
+If no poll is demanded, the result is announced in the Great Hall by the Common Cryer, ending with the proclamation “God Save the King”, to which all Liverymen reply in unison.
+The Lord Mayor and the civic procession then leave in the order opposite to that of their arrival, after which others may depart.
+The Sheriffs Elect formally assume office later in September at the Admission of Sheriffs ceremony.